binoculars/bower-register-github-org-repos/README.md

-> A utility to register all of the GitHub repositories
+> A utility to register all of the GitHub repositories for an organization

 ### Usage
 ```Shell